archfrog/KioskForge/README.md

 that defines the kiosk and what it is supposed to do.
 After that, you can choose to *update* an installation media to apply the configuration during installation.

+**NOTE**: The kiosk MUST be connected to the internet while it is being forged!

+After that, it doesn't have to although it is strongly recommended that it is permanently on the internet so that it can update
+Chromium, etc.

 As of now, the procedure is as follows:

 1. Create an appropriate `Ubuntu Server 24.04.2` installation media (a USB key or a MicroSD card) using